Achieving Precision with Burnishing: The Key to Low Surface Roughness (Ra)

 Burnishing is widely used in:

-Hydraulic & pneumatic cylinders
+Hydraulic and pneumatic cylinders

-Bearing housings & shafts
+Bearing housings and shafts

 Automotive engine parts

-Gear bores & transmission components
+Gear bores and transmission components

 Aerospace precision parts

-Mold & die components
+Mold and die components

 Any application involving sliding, sealing, or high fatigue loads benefits from low Ra surfaces.